WHAT IS PSYCHOANALYSIS?

 The key element in psychoanalytically-informed therapy is close attention to the relationship between the therapist and the patient.
 Through that, broader issues in the person's life and the conflicts interfering with his or her ability to connect to self and others are resolved.

 Evidence-based verification that psychoanalysis and psychodynamic psychotherapy are among the most durable mental health treatments with the most lasting results increases every year.
-This link directs you to some of the most recent research on the topic.
+These links take you to current research on this topic:

 These videos provide a range of helpful perspectives on the value and experience of psychoanalytic and psychodynamic therapy treatment: